bnadji/BAlert/README.md

 ---
 This method sets the internal configuration object  to its default value and it also resets internal `DOM` structure to **_null_**.
-All changes made to the configuration object through `BAlert` arguments or `setconf()` are reset to original default values.
-This method is useful when you are using the same instantiation of
-`BAlert` for multiple alerts, and you want to reset it between uses.
+All changes made to the configuration object through `BAlert` arguments or `setConf()` are reset to original default values.
+This method is useful when you are using the same instance of `BAlert` for multiple alerts, and you want to reset it between uses.

 >Note: `reset()` method does not remove the alert from the display or touch the alert's browser DOM structures (if it is already built).